-- Do not exceed the manufacturer's recommended minimum bend radius of the hose. - Do not allow a hose to be twisted.
-Mounting a hose with a 10 degree twist can shorten the life of the hose by as much as 90%. - Never allow the outside bend of a hose to face the machine operator. - Route hose so that it flexes in only one plane.
+Do not exceed the manufacturer's recommended minimum bend radius of the hose.

+Do not allow a hose to be twisted.
+Mounting a hose with a 10 degree twist can shorten the life of the hose by as much as 90%!

+Never allow the outside bend of a hose to face the machine operator.

+Route hose so that it flexes in only one plane.
 The printed "lay line" of the hose should stay in one plane.

 For long runs, tubing or piping is often used.
 Besides being an economical method, metal tubing has the added benefit of improved heat dissipation.
 Always confirm that the chosen tubing is capable of withstanding the system operating pressures.
 Galvanized or black pipe is not recommended for several reasons, pressure being one.
-At a standard safety margin of 4:1, 1 inch diameter schedule 40 pipe has a working pressure rating of only 1,450 PSI and schedule 80 a rating of 2,500 PSI, marginal at best.
+At a standard safety margin of 4:1, one inch diameter schedule 40 pipe has a working pressure rating of only 1450 psi and schedule 80 a rating of 2500 psi, marginal at best.
 Also, the galvanized coating can flake and create contaminates.
 Finally, the inside of the pipe is rough, adding to fluid turbulence, pressure drop, and heat generation.

-Remember: Hose is measured on the inside diameter, tubing and pipe on the outside.
+Remember, hose is measured on the inside diameter, tubing and pipe on the outside.

 Pipe thread fittings (NPT) are common, primarily due to cost and availability.
-However, they are probably the worst choice for a hydraulic system.
-In order to make them seal, installers will routinely use Teflon tape, pieces of which can clog small passages and cause valves to malfunction.
-There are also dangers in overtightening NPT fittings. particularly if Teflon tape is used, and damaging both pump and valve castings.
-A better choice would be the O-Ring face seal fittings SAE 37° Joint Industry Council (JIC) flare fittings or the straight thread, O-Ring type Unified National Thread (UNF).
+They are, however, probably the worst choice for a hydraulic system.
+In order to make them seal, installers will routinely use teflon tape, pieces of which can clog small passages and cause valves to malfunction.
+There are also dangers in overtightening NPT fittings, particularly if teflon tape is used, and damaging pump and valve castings.
+A far superior choice is; o'ring face seal fittings; S.A.E.
+37° (J.I.C.) flare fittings; or the straight thread, o'ring type (U.N.F.).
 These allow for better positioning of hoses and will seal without the use of tape or liquid thread sealant.
 Another advantage of these fittings is that they are reusable.
 Pipe thread fittings, which only seal as threads are deformed, should never be re-used.